 In order for management to assess the fair value of its real estate assets, certain assumptions must be made that are highly subjective and susceptible to change.
 Management evaluates, among other things, the actual gross margins for homes closed and the estimated gross margins for homes sold in backlog (representing the number or value of sales that have not yet closed, net of cancellations).
-This evaluation also includes assumptions with respect to future home sales prices, cost of sales, including levels of sales incentives, the monthly rate of sales, discount rates, profit margins, and potential buyers, which are critical in determining the fair value of the Company's real estate assets.
-Given the historical variability in the homebuilding industry cycle and the current impacts and uncertainties of COVID-19, the Company is of the view that the valuation of homebuilding inventories is sensitive to changes in economic conditions, such as interest rates, inflation, the availability of credit, and unemployment levels.
+This evaluation also includes assumptions with respect to future home sales prices, levels of sales incentives, construction and development costs, the monthly rate of sales, discount rates, profit margins, and potential buyers, which are critical in determining the fair value of the Company's real estate assets.
+Given the historical variability in the homebuilding industry cycle, the Company is of the view that the valuation of homebuilding inventories is sensitive to changes in economic conditions, such as interest rates, inflation, the availability of credit, and unemployment levels.
 Changes in these economic conditions could materially affect the projected home sales prices, the level of sales incentives, the costs to develop land and construct homes, and the monthly rate of sales.
 Because of these potential changes in economic and market conditions, in conjunction with the assumptions and estimates required of management in valuing homebuilding inventory, actual results could differ materially from management's assumptions and may require material inventory impairments to be recorded in the future.